Weekly property news from the central London boroughs

 EG radius reports that Regal London has bought a site opposite the proposed Bakerloo Line station on Old Kent Road.
 The developer is planning a 900-bed student led accommodation scheme, which will also feature a further 220 affordable homes.
 The scheme will also include commercial and community spaces, alongside considerable new public open space and major infrastructure upgrades.The 0.7 hectare site is located at 747-759 Old Kent Road and 765-775 Old Kent Road.

 The Architect’s Journal reports that Morris + Company has submitted plans to redevelop a corner plot on south London’s Borough High Street into student dorms, homes and workspace.
-The Kings Place scheme, midway between Borough and Elephant and Castle, includes 444 student rooms, eight homes for ‘key workers’ and 2,124mof employment floorspace.
+The Kings Place scheme, midway between Borough and Elephant and Castle, includes 444 student rooms, eight homes for ‘key workers’ and 2,124m2 of employment floorspace.

 General